broadinstitute/2023_12_JUMP_data_only_vignettes/index.md

 # I am a developer interested in using and writing programatic tools for JUMP

-Our [monorepo](https://github.com/broadinstitute/monorepo/tree/main) hosts Python libraries that may help you.
+Our [monorepo](https://github.com/broadinstitute/monorepo/tree/main) hosts Python libraries that may help you access JUMP data in a high-throughput manner.

 # Why yet another resource?